ClickHouse/ClickHouse/docs/en/interfaces/formats.md

 ## JSONColumns {#jsoncolumns}

-In this format, each block of data is represented as a JSON Object:
+In this format, all data is represented as a single JSON Object.
+Note that JSONColumns output format buffers all data in memory to output it as a single block.

+Example:
 ```json
 {
     "name1": [1, 2, 3, 4],